jonniek/mpv-playlistmanager/README.md

   - This allows you to use currently playing file as a cursor to remove other files from playlist seamlessly
 - Move next file up(CTRL+UP)
   - Moves the file after currently playing file forwards
-  - This allows you to use currently playing file as a cursor to move other files in playlist seamlessly
+  - This allows you to use currently playing file as a cursor to move other files in the playlist seamlessly
 - Move next file down(CTRL+DOWN)
   - Moves the file after currently playing file backwards
-  - This allows you to use currently playing file as a cursor to move other files in playlist seamlessly
+  - This allows you to use currently playing file as a cursor to move other files in the playlist seamlessly

 Leave me suggestions for new features!